sayam56/sayam56/README.md

 ### Hi there 👋
+I'm Ali Iktider Sayam.
+I am a software engineer with strong technical proficiency and a strong work history in Full Stack Web Development and Cross Platform Mobile Application Development.

 <!--
 **sayam56/sayam56** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.